 When many travelers consider adding a credit card, some of their first thoughts revolve around the points and miles they may collect to see the world for free.
 While a combination of flexible points and branded points can help travelers see the world at a low cost, credit cards can also offer protections in the event of an emergency.

 Before making your next travel plans, take a moment to consider what is in your wallet.
-The following six credit cards offer some of the best travel insurance benefits when using them for travel expenses.
+The following six credit cards offer some of the best travel insurance benefits.

 Best Overall: Chase Sapphire Reserve